JGCRI/GCAM_to_IAMC_Aggregation/Readme.md

 `GCAM_nonCO2_emissions.csv`:

 The GCAM nonCO2 emissions input should be the result of a query from the relevant GCAM database for emissions by subsector.
 The file can contain multiple scenarios.
-An truncated example is included (`GCAM_nonCO2_emissions_example.csv`) with proper column names.
+A truncated example is included (`GCAM_nonCO2_emissions_example.csv`) with proper column names.